-41. Common Open Space.
+40. Common Open Space.
 An area of land or water or combination thereof planned for passive or active recreation, but does not include areas utilized for streets, alleys, driveways or private roads, off-street parking or loading areas.
 However, the area of recreational activities, such as swimming pools, tennis courts, shuffleboard courts, etc., may be included as common open space.

-42. Comprehensive Plan.
-The duly adopted comprehensive plan for the development of the City of Udall, Kansas.
+41. Comprehensive Plan.
+The duly adopted comprehensive plan for the development of the City of Solomon, Kansas.

-43. Condominium.
+42. Condominium.
 A multiple-family dwelling structure wherein the separate dwelling units are individually owned as opposed to rental units in an apartment or units with lots in a townhouse.

-44. Convenience Store.
+43. Convenience Store.
 A retail establishment offering food, drink, fuel and other convenience goods where fuel sales are incidental to sales of convenience merchandise.